-Metabolic syndrome is a serious health condition that affects about 35 percent of adults and places them at higher risk of cardiovascular disease, diabetes, stroke and diseases related to fatty buildups in artery walls.
-The underlying causes of metabolic syndrome are obesity, being overweight, physical inactivity and genetic factors.
+Metabolic syndrome is a serious health condition that affects about 23 percent of adults and places them at higher risk of cardiovascular disease, diabetes, stroke and diseases related to fatty buildups in artery walls.
+The underlying causes of metabolic syndrome include overweight and obesity, physical inactivity, genetic factors and getting older.

 Metabolic syndrome occurs when a person has three or more of the following measurements: